Photo credit Dylan Ward

 Hayley has continued investigating humanity through teaching, dance-making and performance and has shown work as a resident choreographer at Michigan State University in Lansing, MI, and at Velocity Dance Center, On the Boards, Erickson Theater Off Broadway and YAW Theatre in Seattle, WA.

-You can find Hayley teaching at Creative Dance Center, Spectrum Dance Theater, with Pacific Northwest Ballet's Community Education Program and Silver Kite Community Arts.
-She created and is continuously investigating Dance Healing, a workshop designed to facilitate authentic connection to oneself and others through dance.
+You can find Hayley teaching classes for people of all ages and abilities at Velocity Dance Center, Creative Dance Center, Spectrum Dance Theater, with Pacific Northwest Ballet's Community Education Program and Silver Kite Community Arts.
+She created and continues to lead ongoing workshops of Dance Healing, a class designed to facilitate authentic connection to oneself and others through dance.

 When Hayley is not dancing or being in nature, she coordinates community outreach programs at Spectrum Dance Theater and is a board member for Dance Educators Association of Washington (Social Media Director).